quickapps/docs/en/designers/view-modes.rst

 Registering View Modes
 ======================

-Plugins may define new view modes, using the ``QuickApps\View\ViewModeRegistry`` class.
+Plugins may define new view modes, using the ``CMS\View\ViewModeRegistry`` class.
 A good place to define new view modes is in your plugin's "bootstrap.php" file, so other plugins will be aware of this as soon as possible.

 .. code:: php

     <?php
         // MyPlugin/config/bootstrap.php
-        use QuickApps\View\ViewModeRegistry;
+        use CMS\View\ViewModeRegistry;

         ViewModeRegistry::add('machine-name', 'My View Mode', 'Description');